hacf-fr/meteofrance-api/CONTRIBUTING.md

 You can now run an interactive Python session, or the command-line interface:

 `$ poetry run python`

+I recommand to install a pre-commit-hook to have some checks done automatically before you commit your changes.

+`$ nox -s pre-commit -- install`

 ### How to test the project